 - Leave the charger holder screwed in.
 You’re now ready to shake.

-- Shake the whole thing four or five times.
+- Shake the whole thing four or five times if you’re making whipped cream.
 (There’s no need to be as dramatic about it as I am in this photo.)

 - Remove the charger holder and replace the charger with the black round cover.
 Screw one of the included tips onto the the lid of the cream whipper.